freemn-del/freemn-del.github.io/index.md

  **`Bluesnarfing`**
    - The `theft of information` from a wireless device through a Bluetooth connection

+**`Btlejacking`**
+Detrimental to BLE (Bluetooth low energy) devices, it is used to bypass security mechanisms and listen to information being shared.

  **`Bluesmacking`**
    - DoS attack, which `overflows Bluetooth-enabled` devices with random packets, causes the devices to crash.